 \subsection{Light clock}

-In order to give physical meaning to the concept of time - Einstein demands - requires the use of some process which establishes relations between distant locations.
-In principle one could use any type of process.
-Most favorable for the theory one chooses a process about which we know something certain.
-For the free propagation of light this holds much more than for any other process \cite{Einstein-Grundlagen der ART}.

-Because of the universal Light principle 'laser ranging' is a reliable \emph{practice of navigation}.\footnote{This method is not an invention of Special Relativity or Classical Mechanics.
-Before Einstein or Newton this practice was developed in real life.
-Throughout millennia of evolution bats coordinating their living at night or dolphins hunting under invisible conditions discovered and rehearsed the possibility of (i) \emph{producing} sonic waves and (ii) exploiting that \emph{tool} to master survival under their living conditions.
+Because of the universal light principle ''laser ranging'' is a reliable \emph{practice of navigation}.\footnote{The procedure developed naturally.
+Throughout millennia of evolution bats, coordinating their living at night, or dolphins, hunting under invisible conditions, discovered and rehearsed the practice of (i) \emph{producing} sonar waves and (ii) exploiting that \emph{tool} to master given living conditions.

-Only provided the development of the classical metric we understand why it works so reliably in practice.
-For the duration of sonar ranging acts the emitting organism sufficiently represents a rigid body with constant state of motion.
-Sound propagates sufficiently straight and uniform.
-Furthermore the light principle is not a necessary condition for successful maneuvering of bats and dolphins within an environment of comparably small relative motions (compared with the much larger speed of sound waves in air and water).